RySah/easy_fmt/README.md

 # EasyFMT

+> [!CAUTION]
+> The libary is ASSUMED to be ready for commercial use, bugs may still be present.

 A modern C++ header-only formatting library that provides powerful string manipulation utilities and custom formatter creation capabilities for std::format.

 ## Features